-The Independent Evaluator (IE): The IE would have significant experience in management, design of energy efficiency portfolios and programs, and experience managing third party procurement processes.
-Ideally there would be a pool of qualified IEs
+The Independent Evaluators (IEs): The IEs would be hired (see below for options) and have significant experience in managing third party procurement processes as well as in understanding energy efficiency portfolios and programs.
+Ideally there would be a pool of qualified IEs from which the CPUC or the EE-PRG could choose from for a solicitation review as is currently the process with the supply-side procurement review group.
+The IEs would be responsible for reviewing the solicitation process (see below for more detail) and presenting their opinion to the EE-PRG regarding whether the process was compliant with Commission direction, stated bidding plans, and the approved Business Plans.

-CPUC: The CPUC staff would participate and maintain current authority.
+CPUC: Energy Division would participate in the EE-PRG and maintain their current authority.

-Public: The public would not be able to have access to these meetings, but could learn of high level progress through the CAEECC forum.
+Public: The public would not have access to these meetings, but could learn of high level progress through the CAEECC forum.

-What
+Scope of the EE-PRG and IEs

-This process would entail a set schedule of regular EE-PRG meetings to review solicitation plans, proposed solicitations, Request for Proposal (RFP) protocols and product criteria, offer evaluations, and final selection for third party programs (e.g., statewide or otherwise).
-The meeting schedule would be established in advance and be structured in such a way to minimize delays in the solicitation process while enabling sufficient opportunity for stakeholder involvement and Energy Division oversight.
+The current Procurement Review Group roles are set forth in D.02-08-071 from which the following activities are derived.
+This process would entail a set schedule of regular EE-PRG meetings to discuss the IE review of solicitation plans, proposed solicitations, RFP protocols and product criteria, summaries of offers scoring, and final selection for third party programs (e.g., statewide or otherwise).
+The meeting schedule would be established in advance and be structured in such a way to balance the need for a timely solicitation process to enable continual energy efficiency program deployment while enabling sufficient opportunity for stakeholder involvement and Energy Division oversight.

-The IE’s role would include the following (and may be augmented as needed):
+The IE’s role would include the following:

-Review the PA’s solicitation protocol to ensure consistency with the approved Business Plan, Commission guidance, and state policy.
-Such items to be reviewed include proposed budgets, prequalification requirements as appropriate, scope of work, performance and EM&V requirements, target cost-effectiveness (e.g., TRC, levelized cost, etc.), evaluation criteria and each criterion’s respective weight, protocol language, and RFP distribution lists to be used.
+Review the following items with the focus of ensuring consistency with the approved BP, Commission guidance (including the decision approving the Business Plans), and state policy.
+The review would not include programmatic assessment.
+Such items to be reviewed would be part of an agreed-upon checklist that the IE would use and include the following:

+PAs’ solicitation protocol;

+Schedule;

+Proposed budgets;

+Prequalification requirements as appropriate;

+Scope of work;

+Performance and EM&V requirements;

+Target cost-effectiveness (e.g., TRC, levelized cost, etc.);

+Criteria by which the solicitations will be evaluated and each criterion’s respective weighting;

+Protocol language; and

+RFP distribution systems or lists to be used.

+As noted above, these items would be reviewed solely to ensure compliance with the stated solicitation strategies as put forth by the PAs’ Business Plans as well as with relevant Commission direction.
+The IE role does not include review of program design or assessment of which design is preferred.

-Review the PA’s solicitation results to ensure that the solicitation was fair and competitive, evaluation methodologies are applied appropriately, final selection is reasonable, and if there were discrepancies or issues related to the PA’s final selection, how was the issue decided.
-Per the options below, if there is an Advice Letter filing, this report would be filed concurrently with the PA’s advice letter.
-If no Advice Letter is filed, it would be submitted to the EE-PRG and the Commission prior to contract execution.
+Summarize and assess the PA’s solicitation results to ensure the solicitation was fair and competitive, that planned evaluation methodologies for RFP review were applied correctly, and the selection of a final bidder complied with protocols that were defined in IV.A.
+If discrepancies or issues emerged related to the PA’s final selection, the IE would identify the items and the process by which the ultimate decision was made.
+This information would be presented to Energy Division and the EE-PRG at the end of the solicitation process.

-Provide an annual written assessment to CPUC’s Energy Division and the EE-PRG of the results of the solicitation processes concluded within the past calendar year (e.g., how many parties responded to each bid, what was the range of scoring results, disqualified respondents, with possible suggestions for future enhancements and other information requested by the PRG.).
+Provide an annual written assessment to Energy Division and the EE-PRG of the overall results of the solicitation processes concluded within the past calendar year (e.g., how many parties responded to each bid, what was the range of scoring results, disqualified respondents, with possible suggestions for future enhancements and other information requested by the PRG.).
+The IE would also submit recommendations (if any) for improvements to the solicitation process.
+At the onset, this could be done quarterly to help inform improvements for the solicitation process.